Student code of conduct

 1.2 As members of the University community, we expect the highest standards of behaviour from our students, whether on University premises, its online platforms including Blackboard or elsewhere.
 All members of the University should be aware of their own behaviour and how it impacts others.
 This Code sets out the standards of behaviour expected from students and also guidance on what is and what is not acceptable and how unacceptable behaviour will be dealt with.

-1.3 Where students fail to abide by the required standards of behaviour, action will be taken under the Student Disciplinary Regulations which are available here.
+1.3 Where students fail to abide by the required standards of behaviour, action will be taken under the student disciplinary regulations.

 1.4 Any complaints of unacceptable behaviour made by students will be taken seriously and, if substantiated, may provide grounds for action under the Student Disciplinary Regulations or the Staff Disciplinary Procedure as appropriate.
 Equally, the University will take appropriate action for any vexatious or malicious allegations.
-Students should refer to the guidance on Dealing with Unacceptable Behaviour which are available here if they wish to make a complaint about the behaviour of others.
+Students should refer to the guidance on dealing with unacceptable behaviour if they wish to make a complaint about the behaviour of others.

 2. Policy statement on violence, abuse and harassment